EichlerLab/asap/README.md

    1. Try verifybamid either for each cell *or* for the entire sample aligned against the same reference as its Illumina bam.
    2. Try back-reference-qc to see how much non-human contamination there is and remove it from the fastq.gz
 2. I think the sample is of different sex, what to do?
+   1. Try looking at coverage over the SRY gene for quick visualization
-   1. Estimate the sex using [this script](https://github.com/projectoriented/bio-utils/blob/main/sex-estimator.py) either for each cell or the entire sample.
+   2. Estimate the sex using [this script](https://github.com/projectoriented/bio-utils/blob/main/sex-estimator.py) either for each cell or the entire sample.
 The input must be a BAM.

 [:arrow_double_up:](#table-of-contents)